buildfarm/buildfarm/_site/docs/architecture/workers.md

 ### Match

 The Match stage is responsible for dequeuing an operation from the Ready-To-Run queue.
-This operation is dequeued as a QueueEntry which contains the ExecuteEntry and a Digest for the transformed QueuedOperation.
-The ExecuteEntry contains a Platform definition which must match the worker's provided platform manifest in order to proceed.
+This operation is dequeued as a QueueEntry which contains the PreQueueEntry and a Digest for the transformed QueuedOperation.
+The PreQueueEntry contains a Platform definition which must match the worker's provided platform manifest in order to proceed.
 A rejected QueueEntry for this reason will be reinserted into the Ready-To-Run queue.

 The Match stage is unique in that it claims a slot in the Input Fetch stage prior to its iteration.
 This removes a polling requirement for the active operation present in other stages while waiting to feed the interstage, reducing the stage's complexity.